kjchome/VSHistory4/README.md

 The VSHistory source code is now available in github.

 ## Revision History
+* 4.0.5
+    * Added a `Delete All` button to the **All VSHistory Versions** page to delete all versions for the current solution.
+    * Fixed a problem where the right side of the differences page didn't edit the live file.
 * 4.0.4 Complete re-write.
 See [Changes in VSHistory 4](#changes-v4)
 * 3.10 Make column widths resizable
 * 3.9 Mouseover of "Size" now shows the true "Size on disk" of a VSHistory version (may be zero for small files)